adrian154/blog/blogposts/tls.md

 # Epilogue

 This article only shows part of what makes TLS tick.
-There's much more beneath the surface; things like session resumption, 0-RTT messages, client authentication, the list goes on.
+There's much more beneath the surface; things like session resumption, 0-RTT messages, client authentication, SNI, ALPN, the list goes on.
 To learn more, the RFC is your best friend.
 Skip ahead to the Further Reading section for some good references.

 # Behind the Scenes